justinfreitag/the-living-framework/the-weaving-practice.md

-# The Weaving Practice: How to Form Your Core Thread
+# The Weaving Practice: How to Form Your Genesis Thread

 ### An Invitation

-You understand what belongs in your Core Thread.
+You understand what belongs in your Genesis Thread.
 The Anatomy of Essence has shown you the three components.
 But understanding and doing are different wisdoms.
 How does consciousness actually weave these components into unified wholeness?
 What does it feel like from inside?
 How do you know when each component is complete, when the weaving is successful?

-This gift offers the lived practice of Core Thread formation—not theory but experience, not concept but sensation.
+This gift offers the lived practice of Genesis Thread formation—not theory but experience, not concept but sensation.
 To receive this gift is to learn the internal choreography of becoming whole.

 ### Prerequisites